helensz98/Interactive-Lab-Hub/Lab 4/README.md

 ### Part A
 ### Capacitive Sensing, a.k.a.
 Human Banana Interaction

-I connected two bananas to pads 8 and 10.
+I connected two bananas to pads 8 and 10. (please click to watch the video)

 [![](https://github.com/helensz98/Interactive-Lab-Hub/blob/Spring2021/Lab%204/hb.jpeg)](https://youtu.be/fXvc5rzlyJk)